 Inclusive language is a way of acknowledging and respecting the individuality and uniqueness of each person who is welcomed to ICC Sydney.
-This guide provides references that can be used to incorporate preferred or accepted language into your event, in accordance with relevant advocacy groups and community representatives.
+This guide provides references that can be used to incorporate inclusive language into your event.

 A safe space can be defined as a place where a person or group can feel confident that they will not be exposed to discrimination, criticism, or harassment.
-Creating safe spaces makes it easier for people to enter spaces as their authentic selves, giving them confidence to participate while feeling supported.
-Safe spaces can be nurtured through meaningful communication and collaboration with community members to deliver activities that acknowledge diverse communities, use respectful language, celebrate diversity, share stories, and create a welcoming space for open participation.
+Creating safe spaces makes it easier for people be their authentic selves, giving them confidence to participate while feeling supported.
+Safe spaces can be nurtured through meaningful communication and collaboration with community members to deliver activities that acknowledge diverse communities, use respectful language, celebrate diversity, share stories, and create a welcoming environment for open participation.

-While this guide offers a great starting point, it is important to remember that diverse communities are made up of unique people, each with different experiences and opinions, and preferences may differ based on the individual.
-It is recommended that organisers listen to and respect the needs and suggestions of their delegate representatives in the first instance.
+While this guide offers a great starting point, please remember that diverse communities are made up of unique people, each with different experiences and opinions, and preferences may differ based on the individual.
+It is recommended that organisers listen to and respect the needs of their delegate representatives in the first instance.